oidc-sweden/specifications/openid-fed-profile.md

 > - Prefer using short-lived (no revocation will be needed)
 >     - For those, we probably want to include a trust mark-pointer in Entity Configuration.
 >     - Up-side: Trust mark status endpoint will not be required
+> - Trust mark types, i.e., URL - Recommendation that this URL is related to the Entity Identifier of the TMI.
+> - Trust mark requests: MUST/SHOULD require client authentication at the endpoint
+> - We need to write about a registration entity requesting trust marks on behalf of a registered entity.
+In some settings, an entity may not even know that it should posses a certain trust mark.
+- > Also, the profile should discuss having the trust marks at a superior entity statement.
+The main spec. states that trust marks SHOULD only be stored in an entity configuration.
+A lot of reasons why this is not always a good idea.

 ## 7. Metadata